OCA/l10n-italy/l10n_it_vat_registries/readme/CONFIGURE.rst

 setting the 'Exclude from VAT registries' field.

-In order to generate fiscal periods, open Accounting > Configuration > Accounting > Date range > Generate Date Ranges and select:
+In order to generate fiscal periods, open Accounting > Configuration > Accounting > Date ranges > Generate Date Ranges:

 * Range name prefix: Prefix identifying the year of the periods to be generated
 * Duration: 1 month